dtkocher/todo-with-react-hooks/README.md

 ## React Hooks at a Glance

-In this post we are going to create our own custom webhook.
-But before we do I would like to answer the question why you would want to use webhooks and go over a few of the built in react hooks `useState` and `useEffect`.
+In this post we are going to answer the question why you would want to use react hooks and go over a few of the built in react hooks `useState` and `useEffect`.

 #### Why webhooks?